 Boat wrapping – Wrapping the boat in plastic after winterization will protect it from the elements almost as well as putting it inside a storage unit or warehouse, but for a lot less money.
 However, It is impossible to access the boat for repairs without removing the plastic.
 If parked in a professional outdoor storage facility the boat has 24-hour security protection against theft and vandalism.

 Rack storage – The boat is stored in a covered shed or warehouse and can be removed with a forklift usually at the end of the winter.
 It is less expensive than individual storage units, provides climate control and 24-hour security, but does not provide access to the boat for repairs during the winter months and is less convenient that individual storage.

-Indoor storage – This is the most popular option for owners concerned about protection of their investment as it provides easy access, convenience and security.
-The individual units are climate controlled, have 24-hour security in addition to a lock on the door that allows the owner access for any repairs, to trailer the boat to the dealer at any time or to just look at the boat they are paying for.
-Most units are large enough to store other items along with the boat, like surf and wakeboards, camping equipment and wave runners.
+Indoor storage – This is the most popular option for owners concerned about protecting their investment as it provides easy access, convenience, and security.
+The individual units are climate controlled, have 24-hour security in addition to a lock on the door that allows the owner access for any repairs, to trailer the boat to the dealer at any time, or to just look at the boat they are paying for.
+Most units are large enough to store other items along with the boat, like surf and wakeboards, camping equipment, and wave runners.